Frear/monte-hall-problem/README.md

 p2 {'wins': 0, 'goats': 1} won 0 prizes and 1 goats for a 0.0% win rate
 ```

-## There are 3 doors and player 1 never changes their answer
+## There are 3 doors, player 1 never changes their answer, played 1000 times
 ```
 $ python ./monte-hall.py -g 1000 -d 3 --p1-never -q
 Whew.
 We have played 1000 games.